dbgutalca/pathdb-eval1/README.md

 We implemented two variants of the automata-based approach: DFS+A and BFS+A, which differ in the search strategy used to explore the product graph.
 DFS+A performs a depth-first traversal, while BFS+A uses breadth-first search.
 Both baselines were designed to support the same class of regular path queries as PathDB and enforce identical path restrictors (Walk, Trail, Simple, and Acyclic).
 No indexing or pruning techniques beyond those strictly required by the restrictors were applied, ensuring that the comparison focuses exclusively on the evaluation strategy rather than optimizations.
 The Github project [graph-automata](https://github.com/dbgutalca/graph-automata) contains the implementation of the baselines.

-The following Table shows the results for Experiment 1.
-For each abstract query, the average query execution times (in seconds) obtained by DFS+A, BFS+A, and PathDB.
+The results of Experiment 1 can be observed in the table below.
+For each abstract query, the table shows the average query execution times (in seconds) obtained by DFS+A, BFS+A, and PathDB.
 A superscript corresponds to the number of incomplete executions (due to errors or timeouts).

 <img width="468" height="600" alt="Exp1" src="https://github.com/user-attachments/assets/ee1e8d7c-89c8-4c98-a3c8-8ec5d055925d" />